An Energetic Variational Approach for the Cahn--Hilliard Equation with Dynamic Boundary Condition: Model Derivation and Mathematical Analysis: Introduction

 $F'$ denotes the first derivative of the ``bulk" potential $F$ that usually has a double-well structure, with two minima and a local unstable maximum in between.
 A typical thermodynamically relevant potential $F$ is the following logarithmic potential \cite{CH58}

 where $\theta$ is the temperature of the system and $\theta_c$ is the critical temperature of phase separation.
-Besides, the above singular potential is very often approximated by regular ones, typically $F(y)=\frac14(y^2-1)^2$, $y\in \mathbb{R}$.
-The Cahn--Hilliard equation \eqref{claCH} can be formally derived as the conserved dynamics generated by the variational derivative of the free energy with respect to the phase function $\phi$ or based on the second law of thermodynamics (see, e.g., \cite{CH58,NC88,Gur96} and references therein).
+Besides, the above singular potential is very often approximated by regular ones, typically The Cahn--Hilliard equation \eqref{claCH} can be formally derived as the conserved dynamics generated by the variational derivative of the free energy with respect to the phase function $\phi$ (i.e., the $H^{-1}$-gradient flow) or based on the second law of thermodynamics (see, e.g., \cite{CH58,NC88,Gur96} and references therein).

-Suitable boundary conditions should be taken into account for system \eqref{claCH} when the evolution is confined in a bounded domain.
+Suitable boundary conditions should be taken into account for system \eqref{claCH} when the evolution is confined in a bounded domain $\Omega$.
 Classical choices are the following homogeneous Neumann boundary conditions

 where $\partial_\mathbf{n}$ denotes the outward normal derivative on $\Gamma$.
 The no-flux boundary condition \eqref{bdN1} for the chemical potential $\mu$ guarantees the conservation of mass in the bulk